Cleaning the I-Roast 2 Coffee Roaster

-I had delayed and delayed cleaning my I-Roast 2 coffee roaster until the day I noticed that about 5% of the beans were still yellow and had not roasted.
-Having a seasoned roaster is good, but at a certain point, a home coffee roaster needs to be thoroughly cleaned.
-Although I used an I-Roast 2, the following information will also apply to the original I-Roast Coffee roaster.
+I had delayed cleaning my I-Roast 2 coffee roaster until I noticed about 5% of the beans were still yellow and had not roasted.
+A seasoned roaster is good, but a home coffee roaster needs to be thoroughly cleaned at a certain point.
+Although I used an I-Roast 2, the following information applies to the original I-Roast Coffee roaster.

 Before we go through the cleaning methods, let me break down the I-Roast 2 into its components.
 From top to bottom: